uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

     - Min/Max/Desired
     - Improved health and availability of applications
     - Optimized performance and costs
+  - ex) A company's application runs on Amazon EC2 instances behind an Application Load Balancer (ALB).
+The instances run in an Amazon EC2 Auto Scaling group across multiple Availability Zones.
+On the first day of every month at midnight, the application becomes much slower when the month-end financial calculation batch executes.
+This causes the CPU utilization of the EC2 instances to immediately peak to 100%, which disrupts the application.
+What should a solutions architect recommend to ensure the application is able to handle the workload and avoid downtime? -> **Configure an EC2 Auto Scaling scheduled scaling policy based on the monthly schedule.**

 ■ **`CloudWatch`** : Metrics, Logs, Alarm, Event, Rule, Target